-Rock Valley College is pursuing LEED Gold Certification which includes the following technologies for energy savings.
-Rock Valley College has implemented numerous strategies to aggressively reduce the energy consumption of its new facility.
+Rock Valley College was awarded LEED Gold Certification for the JCSM, which included the following technologies for energy savings.

 The closed-loop Geothermal system includes (8) water-cooled heat pump units, primarily loop water pumps, a 164 vertical well geothermal bore field, and associated piping providing 420 ton cooling capacity.
 This system will work to create jobs, reduce energy consumption and greenhouse gas emissions, and leverage grant funding in a learning environment that can promote these initiatives to future generations.

 Chill beams are not building structural elements.
 They are hydronic HVAC components that circulate chilled or heated water and are designed to induce room air flow to cool or heat the space.
 A passive chilled beam is simply a casing with a cooling coil inside.
 Chilled water at 59-63 degrees F circulates through the coil.
 The warm air in the room rises and passes through the cooling coil.
 The resulting cooler air – less buoyant than surrounding warm air – flows down into the space.
 This constant, gentle circulation is caused by natural convection.